x1angli/pyDDNS/README.md

 * Upstream
 * Downstream

-`Server` provides Restful API to get client IP, get silo list and maintain each silo
+`server` provides Restful API to get client IP, get silo list and maintain each silo

 `client/upstream` can check public IP of local host, then update dns recoder of silo specified in `client/config.yml`